Tanya Berezin: Stage

-As an actress she appeared on Broadway, in Master Class written by Terrence McNally, Prelude to a Kiss written by Craig Lucas, Gemini by Albert Innaurato, Knock Knock by Jules Feiffer, The Musical Comedy Murders of 1940 by John Bishop, As Is by William M. Hoffman; and in plays by Lanford Wilson including Redwood Curtain, Burn This, Angels Fall, Fifth of July, and Talley's Folly.
+As an actress she appeared on Broadway in As Is by William M. Hoffman; and in plays by Lanford Wilson: Angels Fall, and Fifth of July.

 Of her performance in Landord Wilson's play Angels Fall, New York magazine said, "Tanya Berezin does a dazzling balancing act with superiority and edginess as the older woman to whom age brings both wisdom and insecurity; her performance is both lancet and whatever poultice there may be."